I3uckwheat/Snake-JS/README.md

 and could be refactored to be better, which i plan on doing later, when i have more expereince.

 I am very happy how this turned out, I plan on improving the CSS after going through a course for it.
 I feel with a little refactoring and a facelift wtih CSS, this could be a good portfolio piece.
+Overall I am happy with the execution, and other people seem to enjoy playing it as much as any other snake game.
+I have had suggestions to make it work offline locally and to add a difficulty slider.

 Play Here: https://i3uckwheat.github.io/Snake-JS/